bernie-skipole/rempi/README.md

 skipole - skipole web framework used to develop rempi

-pi01 - base general project for running on a pi, rempi starts as a copy of pi01.

 astro - which will be the main internet facing web server, and which will communicate to a pi running rempi.